liangbright/MATIRF/README.md

 A Multiple Hypothesis based Particle Tracking Method with Application to Clathrin Mediated Endocytosis Analysis by Liang, Liang, Ph.D., YALE UNIVERSITY, 2013, 136 pages; 3578409

-If you have questions, you can sent emails to liangbright at gmail dot com.
+If you have questions, you can send email to liangbright at gmail dot com.
 I am very busy, but I will try to reply.